-Funding may be provided only for eligible products or services for educational purposes.
+Funding may be provided only for eligible products or services that will be used for educational purposes.
 See 47 C.F.R. §§ 54.500(b), 54.504.
 The conditions for eligibility are described in the specific entries of this Eligible Services List.
 Services that are not eligible are listed at the end of each category.

-All applicants are reminded to review the Special Eligibility Conditions at the end of this Eligible Services List in addition to all of the entries applicable to the services or products they are requesting.
-The USAC website at www.usac.org/sl may contain additional information about eligibility requirements, but those documents are not incorporated by reference into the Eligible Services List.
+All program participants are reminded to review the Special Eligibility Conditions at the end of this Eligible Services List in addition to all of the entries applicable to the services or products they are requesting.
+Additional information about eligibility requirements is available at USAC's website at

-This version of the Eligible Services List is dated October 19, 2006.
-Some eligibility information in this List represents a change from prior funding years and applies to funding requests for Funding Year 2007.
+This version of the Eligible Services List is dated October 19, 2007.
+Some eligibility information in this List represents a change from prior funding years and applies to funding requests for Funding Year 2008.